Asilon47/plub_plub/README.md

 ---

-## 1. Overview and Research Motivation
+## 1. Overview
-`plub_plub` aggregates the mechanical, electronic, and cyber-physical artefacts required to study advanced feedback control, sensor fusion, and on-board autonomy for differential-drive mobile robots.
-The repository is intentionally partitioned so that each subsystem can be analysed, verified, and reproduced in isolation before being integrated into the complete ROS 2 ecosystem.
+`plub_plub` aggregates the mechanical, electronic, and software artefacts required to study feedback control, sensor fusion, and on-board autonomy for mecanum wheeled mobile robots.
+The repository is intentionally partitioned so that each subsystem can be analysed, verified, and reproduced in isolation before being integrated into the complete ecosystem.

 ---